-Twice Baked Potatoes – potatoes baked then mixed with cream cheese, Greek yogurt, cheese, butter and of course, bacon and baked again!
-They could almost be a meal in themselves.
+Twice Baked Potatoes – potatoes baked then mixed with cream cheese, Greek yogurt, cheese, butter and, of course, bacon and baked again!
+These potatoes could just about be a meal in themselves.

 Anyone watch tennis last night?

 I’m not a tennis player and have hardly ever played.
 We don’t typically watch it, but I think now I’m hooked.
 It all started when we watched that awesome men’s match the other night between Nadal and Fognini.
 That was spectacular and it made me want to start playing.

 So, after that, we’ve watched a couple of matches here and there.
 I watched Cilic and Tsonga yesterday and that was pretty good towards the end, but last night’s match with the sisters, man!
 That was so exciting!